 Rwanda is divided into 5 provinces: Kigali Province, Northern Province, Eastern Province, Southern Province and Western Province.
 The provinces are further subdivided into districts.
 In 2006, the administrative system of Rwanda was reorganized.
 Twelve provinces were replaced with 5 and the number of districts was reduced from 106 to 30.
 Each district is again divided into sectors.

 In Rwanda, institutional responsibility regarding environment and natural resources management falls under several ministries, decentralised entities (districts and sectors), local and international Non-Government Organisations (NGOs), research institutions and/or higher learning institutes.
-At national level, environmental responsibilities are placed within the Ministry of Natural Resourcse (MINIRENA).
-It consists of three main units: the lands and mines unit, the environment and forestry unit, and the planning, monitoring and evaluation unit within MINIRENA.
-The Rwanda Environmental Management Authority (REMA) and the Rwanda Natural Resources Authority (RNRA) are authorities under the MINIRENA.
+At national level, environmental responsibilities are placed within the Ministry of Environment (MoE).
+The Rwanda Environmental Management Authority (REMA) and the Rwanda Water and Forest Authority (RWFA) are authorities under the MoE.

 Within the administrative reforms in 2006, districts have been entrusted with new powers in terms of environmental and natural resources management.
 The environmental management coordination of districts is ensured by the four provinces and Kigali City.
 In addition, at each district and sector level, the organic law provides that environment conservation committees should be set up.

 Rwanda is a member of the Ramsar Convention since 2006 and it has signed the Convention on Biodiversity in 1996.

 Rwanda has developed a list of 16 standards:

 1. ISO 14001: 2004: Environmental Management Systems (Specification guidance for use)